Crataco/ai-guide/guide/models.md

 **TL;DR:** A model is your AI's brain.

+A heavily dumbed-down explanation is that a model is the AI that generates text.
+This text is split up into the AI's own concept of syllables called "tokens," and every model has a max number of tokens it can remember from the conversation.

-In this guide, a model is the AI that generates text.
-They are trained on top of pre-existing text and then released, often as base models (e.g. LLaMA) of specific sizes (e.g. 7B, 13B, 33B, and 70B).
-These base models are simple: given an input (e.g. "hello"), they complete it with their own output (", world!").
-They're often referred to as "glorified autocomplete" or "text completion" models.
+The models are trained on top of pre-existing text and then released, often as base models (e.g. LLaMA) of specific sizes (e.g. 7B, 13B, 33B, and 70B).
+These base models are simpple and often referred to as "glorified autocomplete" or "text completion" models, because they generate text after the user's input.

 Finetunes are used to train the models are trained on further data, making it easier to use them like an assistant or chatting partner.